Conservatives take decisive lead in Greek European vote

-ATHENS (Reuters) - Greece’s opposition New Democracy party took a commanding lead over the ruling leftist Syriza in European Parliament elections on Sunday, early results showed, in a blow to Prime Minister Alexis Tsipras who is facing general elections this year.
+ATHENS (Reuters) - Greece’s opposition New Democracy party took a commanding lead over the ruling leftist Syriza in European Parliament elections on Sunday, early results showed, in a blow to Prime Minister Alexis Tsipras who is facing national elections this year.

-Exit polls and early results gave the Conservatives a lead of up to nine points over Tsipras’s Syriza, which has struggled to bounce back from austerity measures introduced as part of a third bailout, and a deeply unpopular agreement that resolved a longrunning name dispute with North Macedonia.
+Exit polls and early declarations gave the Conservatives a lead of up to nine points over Tsipras’s Syriza, which has struggled to bounce back from austerity measures introduced as part of a third bailout, and a deeply unpopular agreement that resolved a long-running name dispute with North Macedonia.

-Tsipras arrived at the Athens headquarters of his party on Sunday evening without making any comment.
+New Democracy leader Kyriakos Mitsotakis demanded Tsipras resign, saying he had lost the popular mandate.
+Tsipras was due to make a statement after 2000 GMT.

+“The Prime Minister must assume his responsibilities.
+For the good of the country he must resign and the country should hold national elections, the soonest possible,” Mitsotakis said.

-Elected in 2015, the Syriza government’s full term expires in October.
+Elected in 2015, the Syriza government’s term expires in October.
 One analyst said he did not expect Tsipras to call early elections.

 “Five months, in politics, is a long time.
 Tsipras believes the economy will improve,” said Thanos Veremis, professor of political history at Athens University.

-Once a leftist firebrand, Tsipras, 44, mellowed on the job after sweeping to power and firmly telling the country’s creditors to back off in 2015.
+Once a leftist firebrand, Tsipras, 44, mellowed after sweeping to power and telling the country’s creditors to back off in 2015.

-But he was forced into a painful new bailout months later when faced with a choice of that or being turfed out of the euro zone and into financial wilderness.
+But he was forced into a painful new bailout months later, when faced with a choice of that or being turfed out of the euro zone and into the financial wilderness.
 The capitulation went down badly with many voters.

 Greece emerged from close financial supervision by its lenders in August 2018.
-The government this month introduced tax cuts and pension payouts - going some way toward unwinding some of the austerity measures.
+The government this month introduced tax cuts and pension payouts, going some way toward unwinding some of the austerity measures.

 The handouts may have averted a steeper defeat in the European election, Veremis said.